Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Numerical experiments

-As expected from \refthm{thm:hutchinson}, Girard-Hutchinson alone ($n_{\mtx{\Omega}} = 0$) requires $n_{\mtx{\Psi}} = \mathcal{O}(\varepsilon^{-2})$ samples to achieve an error of order $\varepsilon$.
-Because the eigenvalues of the matrix are spread out, we observe the better convergence of the Nyström approximation discussed at the end of \refsec{sec:application} once $n_{\mtx{\Omega}}$ is sufficiently large.
+\cref{fig:convergence} displays the convergence behavior of Chebyshev-Nyström++ applied to the matrix $\mtx{A}$ resulting from the discretization of the Hamiltonian for $n_c = 1$ and $n_c = 3$.
+Unlike \cite{lin-2017-randomized-estimation}, where just a small portion of the spectral density is considered, we approximate the whole spectrum of $\mtx{A}$ (transformed to $[-1, 1]$) in accordance with our theoretical results (\cref{subsubsec:chebyshev-nystrom-analysis}) and to demonstrate the effectiveness of our implementational particularities (\cref{subsubsec:chebyshev-nystrom-implementation}).
+As a reference, we use the eigenvalues computed by NumPy's Hermitian eigenvalue solver.
+As expected from \cref{thm:hutchinson}, Girard-Hutchinson alone ($n_{\mtx{\Omega}} = 0$) requires $n_{\mtx{\Psi}} = \mathcal{O}(\varepsilon^{-2})$ samples to achieve an error of order $\varepsilon$.
+Because the eigenvalues of the matrix are spread out, we observe the better convergence of the Nyström approximation discussed at the end of \cref{sec:application} once $n_{\mtx{\Omega}}$ is sufficiently large.
 At this point, we can observe that the errors stagnate around $10^{-6}$ as a consequence of the error made in the Chebyshev approximation.
-Due to the higher eigenvalue density of $\mtx{A}$ for $n_c = 2$, the stronger convergence can be observed to kick in later in this case, because a larger $n_{\mtx{\Omega}}$ is needed for a good Nyström approximation.
+Due to the higher eigenvalue density of $\mtx{A}$ for $n_c = 3$, the stronger convergence can be observed to kick in later in this case, because a larger $n_{\mtx{\Omega}}$ is needed for a good Nyström approximation.
 In fact, for $n_c = 5$ the eigenvalue density is so high that to profit from this effect, $n_{\mtx{\Omega}}$ would need to be chosen so large that the computations become unfeasible.